viorel-anghel/pgdump-kubernetes/README.md

-# Warning: early release, may contain errors.

 # Postgres backups with pg_dump - from shell scripting to Kubernetes

-Clone the repository from https://github.com/viorel-anghel/pgdump-kubernetes.git
+You may find all the files here: https://github.com/viorel-anghel/pgdump-kubernetes.git

+## Why
+We are using Velero ( https://velero.io ) to do Kubernetes backups.
+But I feel a bit uneasy about the database backups and I have decided to also have some good old sql dumps for our Postgres databases.
+In VMs we have this for quite some time but for those running in Kubernetes we don't.

+If you want to understand how this has been created and brush up your Kubernetes knowledge, read on.

 If you just want to use this, skip to the section "Using the Helm chart".
-If you want to understand how this has been created, read on.

 ## The pgdump.sh script

 This is a simple shell script based on `pg_dump` which is creating a sql dump for a database.
+Even if in Kubernetes is not so important, to be consistent with the style we are using in our VMs, we will dump each database in its own file.
+This means we are not using `pg_dumpall` but we loop over the list of dbs and dump each one with `pg_dump`.

 A few notes on  how this may be different from other scripts found on the net:
-- using `pg_dump` (not `pg_dumpall`) and dumping each db in it's own file, see the `while` loop
 - carefully checking for errors
-- using environment variables `PGHOST PGPORT PGUSER PGPASSWORD` to simplify psql/pg_dump commands (see https://www.postgresql.org/docs/current/libpq-envars.html) and to be docker/kubernetes ready
+- using environment variables `PGHOST PGPORT PGUSER PGPASSWORD` to simplify psql/pg_dump commands (see https://www.postgresql.org/docs/current/libpq-envars.html) and to be Docker/Kubernetes ready.

 ## The Docker image

-The `Dockerfile` for building the docker image is very simple, basically we start from `bitnami/postgres` image which already has all the postgresql tools, adding the pgdump.sh script.
+The `Dockerfile` for building the docker image is very simple, basically we start from `bitnami/postgres` image which already has all the postgresql tools and adding the `pgdump.sh` script.

-Setting a 'do nothing' `ENTRYPOINT` will be usefull in this case because you can start a container or pod from it, exec 'inside' it and test things.
+Setting a 'do nothing' `ENTRYPOINT` is usefull in this case because you can start a container or pod from it, exec 'inside' it and test things.

 Building and pushing (to docker hub vvang repository) the image steps:
 ```